dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <span class='green'>I-know-nothing:</span> Horse doing arithmetic?
 For real?

-<span class='red'>I-know-everything:</span> Here is the picture of clever hans (a horse) with its owner.
+<span class='red'>I-know-everything:</span> Here is the picture of clever hans (a horse) with its owner lived in 1900s.
 The story of Clever Hans goes like this:

 <p align="center">
 <img src='/images/adv_learning/cleverhans.jpg' width="50%"/>